General Dynamics (GD). Below are some highlights from the above linked analysis:

 4. Graham Number

 GD is trading at a premium to all four valuations above.
-The stock is trading at a 49.9% premium to its calculated fair value of $71.45.
+Since GD's tangible book value is not meaningful, a Graham number can not be calculated.
+When also considering the NPV MMA Differential, the stock is trading at a 47.9% premium to its calculated fair value of $98.14.
 GD did not earn any Stars in this section.

 Dividend Analytical Data: In this section there are three possible Stars and three key metrics, see page 2 of the linked PDF for a detailed description: